mengacpp/InazumaQuery/README.md

 > [!NOTE]
 > Theoretically you can just copy and paste the `InazumaQuery/` folder in your source directory and compile it as is, but i wouldn't recommend it since i haven't tested this method.

 First of, create a git submodule in a directory of your project.
-I'd recommend placing it a folder named `vendor/` or `third_party/`:
+I'd recommend placing it in a folder named `vendor/` or `third_party/`:

 ```shell
 git submodule add --depth 1 https://github.com/mengacpp/InazumaQuery.git vendor/InazumaQuery